 Atheists have a satirical view of faith

-There is no single view on religion that all atheists share.
-Some atheists have the highest respect for religion – for example when it contributes to social justice, when it encourages people to show empathy towards others, or when it helps adherents cope with their life.
+We first note that there is no single view on religion that all atheists share.
+Some atheists have the highest respect for religion — for example when it contributes to social justice, when it encourages people to show empathy towards others, or when it helps adherents cope with their life.
 Other atheists are very critical of religion, and it may happen that they are satirical.

 To understand why these atheists are satirical, it is worth observing that some religious practices are surprisingly bizarre.
 Some religions believe that a man has to suck the penis of a baby boy, others that a certain ritual can protect them against throat illnesses, others that God wants them to cut off a part of their body, again others that they have to throw their babies from a 10 meter balcony, and yet another one believes that they eat a human.